Severe Weather Closure Procedure

 Examples of employees performing essential services may include, but is not limited to the following:

-- Facilities Management - plant operations, site maintenance and building maintenance;
+- Facilities Management - plant operations, site maintenance, building maintenance and parking services;

 - IT Service - until auto attendant and other information devices are activated;